WayfaringBloke/dnd/writing/msns/1_Deli.md

 - In the drinks cabinet there's literally only two things: cans of OrangeLime, a popular soda, and Cold Leprechaun's Brew, a 50/50 mix of whiskey and strong black coffee.
 Fucking exclusivity deals.
 - **SECURITY:** Gun that fires through wall in narrow corridor

 ## Pantry
 - Heavy bags of flour, cornstarch, and various ingredients.
 - A jarring amount of pickles.
 It smells entirely too much of pickles.
+- Just ouside it in the coridoor is the opaque red stone in a display case

 ## Closet
 - A mix of kitchen wear.